Analyzing quantum gravity spillover in the semiclassical regime: Observables in the model with Brown-Kucha r dust

 Here parameters $j$ and $k$ encapsulate the operator ordering ambiguity in the square of the Hubble parameter.
-The choice $j=1$ in the case of the first ordering gives the square of Hubble parameter operator in \eqref{HPO}.
+The choice $j=1$ in the case of the first ordering gives the square of the Hubble parameter operator in \eqref{HPO}.
+Here, the Hermiticity of these operators requires the boundary term to vanish